-In June 2021, we reached a co-operation and business development agreement with Knorr-Bremse India Pvt.
-Ltd., in which Knorr-Bremse India Pvt.
-Ltd. provided a joint proposal to a tender published by the Ministry of Railways of the Government of India for obstacle detection systems for trains in the RV2000 system market segment.
-As part of the joint bid Knorr-Bremse India Pvt.
-Ltd. provided a guarantee of \$27,000 to secure our proposal.
-On January 10, 2022, Knorr-Bremse informed us they did not receive the tender.
+In June 2021, we reached a co-operation and business development agreement with Knorr Bremse India Pvt.
+Ltd., in which Knorr Bremse India Pvt.
+Ltd. Provided a joint proposal to a tender published by the Ministry of Railways of the Government of India for obstacle detection systems for trains in the RV2000 system market segment.
+As part of the joint bid Knorr Bremse India Pvt.
+Ltd. Provided a guarantee of \$27,000 to secure our proposal.
+On January 10, 2022, Knorr Bremse informed us they did not receive the tender.
 However, the parties intend to collaborate on future projects.
-See "Business - Commercial Agreements" for additional commercial agreements.
+See "Business - Commercial Agreements - Strategic Partnership Agreement with Knorr-Bremse" for additional commercial agreements.